 An Open Letter to DHS Secretary Kristi Noem

-As women of faith and members of the We Choose Welcome community, we are coming together united in the belief that our nation’s immigration policies can and must uphold both national security and human dignity.
+As people of faith and members of the We Choose Welcome community, we are coming together united in the belief that our nation’s immigration policies can and must uphold both national security and human dignity.

 We recognize and thank you for your leadership in safeguarding our nation and the difficult responsibilities entrusted to you.
 Please know that we are praying for you and for our country in these challenging times: that wisdom, compassion, and justice will guide your work.